biasmv/pv/doc/viewer.rst

 .. _pv.viewer.events.mouse:

-Mouse Interaction Events (atomClicked, atomDoubleClicked)
+Mouse Interaction Events (click, doubleClick)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mouse selection events are fired when the user clicks or double clicks a residue/atom.
+Mouse selection events are fired when the user clicks or double clicks on the viewer.

 The arguments of the callback function are *picked*, and *originalEvent* which is the original mouse event.
-Picked contains information about the scene nodes that was clicked/doubleClicked as well as the actual clicked atom.
+Picked contains information about the scene nodes that was clicked/doubleClicked as well as target of the event.
+For representations of molecules, the target is always an atom, for custom meshes target is set to the user-specified data stored in the mesh when calling :func:`~pv.CustomMesh.addTube`, or :func:`~pv.CustomMesh.addSphere`.
+When no object was under the cursor, picked is null.

 It also contains a transformation matrix, that if set needs to be applied to the atom's position to get the correct position in global coordinates.
 This is illustrated in the second example below.

-The following code simply logs the clicked residue to the console when an atom is clicked.
+The following code simply logs the clicked atom to the console when an atom is clicked and does nothing otherwise.

 .. code-block:: javascript

-  viewer.addListener("atomClicked", function(picked, originalEvent) {

-    if (picked) {
+  viewer.addListener('clicked', function(picked) {
-      var newAtom = picked.object().atom;
+    if (picked === null) return;
-      var geom = picked.object().geom;
+    var target = picked.target();

-      console.log(" Residue number=" + newAtom.residue().num());
+    if (target.qualifiedName !=== undefined) {
+      console.log('clicked atom:', target.qualifiedName(), ' on object: ',
+                  target.node().name());
     }
   });